 - To understand the functioning of marine transport, documents required for sea freight and how to complete them.

-- Familiarizing the student with different types of packaging, packaging materials, the use of pallets and containers, packing marks, modes of transport and packaging, and the criteria to be used when selecting an
+- Familiarising the student with different types of packaging, packaging materials, the use of pallets and containers, packing marks, modes of transport and packaging, and the criteria to be used when selecting an

 appropriate packaging for particular shipments.

-Documentary credits in International trade.
-How a Documentary credit works and the obligations of the parties involved
+Documentary credits in international trade.
+How Documentary credit works and the obligations of the parties involved

 - The various methods of finance both for exports and imports.

-entering new export markets and to analyze the product characteristics that typically need to be modified for
+entering new export markets and to analyse the product characteristics that typically need to be modified for different markets.

 - To understand the importance of an appropriate International Pricing